Ethics of artificial intelligence: Liability for self-driving cars

+Weaponization

-Some experts and academics have questioned the use of robots for military combat, especially when such robots are given some degree of autonomy.
+Some experts and academics have questioned the use of robots for military combat, especially when such robots are given some degree of autonomous functions.
+The US Navy has funded a report which indicates that as military robots become more complex, there should be greater attention to implications of their ability to make autonomous decisions.
+The President of the Association for the Advancement of Artificial Intelligence has commissioned a study to look at this issue.
+They point to programs like the Language Acquisition Device which can emulate human interaction.

 On October 31, 2019, the United States Department of Defense's Defense Innovation Board published the draft of a report recommending principles for the ethical use of artificial intelligence by the Department of Defense that would ensure a human operator would always be able to look into the 'black box' and understand the kill-chain process.
 However, a major concern is how the report will be implemented.
 The US Navy has funded a report which indicates that as military robots become more complex, there should be greater attention to implications of their ability to make autonomous decisions.
 Some researchers state that autonomous robots might be more humane, as they could make decisions more effectively.
+In 2024, the Defense Advanced Research Projects Agency funded a program, Autonomy Standards and Ideals with Military Operational Values (ASIMOV), to develop metrics for evaluating the ethical implications of autonomous weapon systems by testing communities.

-Within this last decade, there has been intensive research in autonomous power with the ability to learn using assigned moral responsibilities.
+Research has studied how to make autonomous systems with the ability to learn using assigned moral responsibilities.
 "The results may be used when designing future military robots, to control unwanted tendencies to assign responsibility to the robots."
 From a consequentialist view, there is a chance that robots will develop the ability to make their own logical decisions on whom to kill and that is why there should be a set moral framework that the AI cannot override.